Raunak-Sarmacharya/kcn-seniors-docs/docs/page-builder-forms/wpforms-integration.md

 - Enhanced visitor engagement and satisfaction
 - Efficient administrator workflow for contact management

-This contact form system supports the KCN Seniors co-operative mission by providing an accessible, professional communication channel that helps connect seniors with the services and support they need, while maintaining the high standards of professionalism and reliability that the organization represents.
+This contact form system supports the co-operative mission by providing an accessible, professional communication channel that helps connect seniors with the services and support they need, while maintaining the high standards of professionalism and reliability that the organization represents.

 ## Additional Resources